 A survey for children and young people

-The survey is open to children of all ages until 21 September.
+The survey is open to children of all ages.
 While targeted at children and young people living in the European Union, responses from children outside the EU are also welcome.
 The survey will be available in at least 19 languages.
 It takes an average of 7 minutes to complete.
 No personal data is gathered.

 The survey has been developed by children’s rights experts, and tested with focus groups of children themselves.
 The questions are written in child-friendly language in order to especially encourage responses from under 18-year-olds.